-Combining Phnom Penh's vibrant street-life with the spectacular ruined cities of Angkor and a unique Sangkar River boat journey before finishing on a delightful tropical Thai island
+Private, single family tour combining Phnom Penh's vibrant street-life with the spectacular ruined cities of Angkor and a unique Sangkar River boat journey before finishing on a tropical Thai island

 Ruined Cities, Tropical Islands

 Ruined Cities, Tropical Islands; a wonderful 2-week Cambodia and Thailand family tour.
 Exploring mysterious ruined cities enveloped by steamy jungle; travelling by wooden boat up a remote and picturesque river past unique floating villages; lazing on the beautiful, unspoilt beaches of a tropical island and snorkelling on vibrant coral reefs ought to keep the whole family amazed, entertained and we reckon engrossed, during this tour of some of Southeast Asia’s most famous and lesser-known destinations.

-Beginning in the chaotic, fascinating and great fun present-day Khmer capital of Phnom Penh we’ll discover local markets, historical sites and the vibrant street-life before travelling overland through Cambodia’s timeless landscapes to Siem Reap and the ancient cities of fabulous Angkor.
-A 2-day Angkor programme provides ample time to explore the exotic jungle-clad ruins at a leisurely pace, as well as opportunities to check-out markets and handicrafts and of course ‘R and R’ time by the pool and a trip to visit Apopo’s famous mine-detecting, giant African rats.
+Beginning in the chaotic, fascinating and great fun present-day Khmer capital of Phnom Penh we’ll discover local markets, historical sites and vibrant street life before travelling overland through Cambodia’s timeless landscapes to Siem Reap and the ancient cities of fabulous Angkor.
+A 2-day Angkor programme provides ample time to explore the exotic jungle-clad ruins at a leisurely pace, as well as opportunities to check out markets and handicrafts and of course ‘R and R’ time by the pool and a trip to visit Apopo’s famous mine-detecting, giant African rats.

 From Angkor, we head by private boat up the spectacular Sangkar River past its unique floating villages and timeless river scenes to Battambang for a fascinating bicycle tour of the traditional livelihoods and cottage industries of surrounding villages.
 From here a short hop takes us to the Thai border and on to the unspoilt tropical island of Koh Mak.
 Exploring the island, boat trips to the neighbouring coral reefs and lazing on a beautiful unspoilt beach are some of the activities on offer.

 Some amazing sights and exotic scenes – culture shock and great fun guaranteed – with plenty of friendly locals and tasty food, (not forgetting the deep-fried tarantulas of course), plus masses of culture, history and geography to inspire all members of the family.